jcs-instructor/mobtimer/backlog.md

 - [ ] **CONTROLLER unit tests** Jest - WIP (created controller.test.ts but have no tests implemented yet)
       - [x] changeFrontendStatus tests
       - [ ] more...
+- [ ] **Sync all frontendMobTimer properties** differently:
+      - possibly do this by adding MobTimer public set state() (similar to existing get state() but with care about using setSecondsRemaining... and mobName; and what to do if secondsRemaining is passed in greater than durationMinutes)
 - [ ] **Manual tests (see below)**
 - [ ] **Extension stops connecting** When deployed mobtimer backend times out, our vscode extension doesn't seem to connect to it properly
 - [ ] **Unhardcode Mobname in Extension** WIP: Ethan (on branch)